DashDevs Blog Fintech CBDC for Fintech Builders: Pros, Cons, and Real-World Examples

 Cybersecurity and Infrastructure Risk

-A national CBDC is a critical national infrastructure.
+A national CBDC is critical national infrastructure.
 A successful cyberattack on the core ledger, wallet systems, or intermediary connections could disrupt the entire payment system.
 The centralised nature of most CBDC designs creates a larger attack surface than distributed alternatives.

 Policy and Governance Complexity